czeildi/czeildi.github.io/content/post/2018-06-16-why-shouldn-t-you-use-external-data-within-r-package.md

 I came across this scenario last week and I am really lucky that somehow I suspected that the dataset should be saved as internal data.
 Otherwise I honestly do not know how long would the debugging have been.

 Previously I always loaded the package so it was strange suddenly see it not working.
+Also running your testthat tests and `devtools::load_all()` both loads external datasets so you won't notice the problem during development.

 ## detailed results